-Nitro Circus Set to Explode Across North America with All-New Tour: Good, Bad & Rad Presented by a Shoc
+Nitro Circus Set to Explode Across North America with All-New Tour: Good, Bad & Rad Presented by A SHOC

-March 2, 2022 - High-A Central League (High-A Central) - South Bend Cubs News Release
+March 2, 2022 - Double-A Northeast League (AA Northeast) - Altoona Curve News Release

-Produced by Nitro Circus, the tour will take over outdoor stadiums across North America, kicking off in South Bend on June 2 at Four Winds Field.
+Produced by Nitro Circus, the tour will take over outdoor stadiums across North America including a June 12 Altoona show at PNG Field.
 Tickets will be available for purchase at nitrocircus.com beginning Wednesday, March 9 at 10 AM.

 Nitro Circus: Good, Bad & Rad presented by A SHOC is built from the core, driven by unbelievable content and crazy new contraptions that fuel the sketchy, scary and risky dangers of big-air action sports entertainment.
 This all-new show features Nitro Circus stars like the Contraption Kings - three-time X Games gold medalist Williams, all-around stunt master Dusty Wygle, decorated BMX athlete Kurtis Downs (also a TBS "Go-Big Show" finalist), BMX pro Todd Meyn and cool under pressure rider Josh Roberts - along with fellow "America's Got Talent: Extreme" competitor Fotheringham, whose refusal to let his wheelchair limit him has inspired fans from Nitro Circus shows to the Paralympic Games.
 The February 21 premiere of "America's Got Talent" topped the ratings, demonstrating strong fan demand for Nitro Circus' brand of huge tricks and jaw-dropping feats.